“As I start a project, I always want to create a world, and the world is work.” Pierre Huyghe

 I immerse in an active experience- discovering the what through the how- the speciﬁcity of a moment.

 Choreography is the aesthetic approach that deﬁnes my arrangement of the combined moments to be seen.
 It is much about making decisions that impose meaning on what exists.

-I see it as a conscious process of assembling, interrogating, interfering, and witnessing the relationship be-tween what is, how it is working, its appearance, what it could be, and what didn't happen.
+I see it as a conscious process of assembling, interrogating, interfering, and witnessing the relationship between what is, how it works, its appearance, what it could be, and what didn't happen.

 What is- the structured experience we perceive now.

-What could- the inﬁnite number of the different aspects to one single experience.
+What could- the inﬁnite number of aspects to one experience.

 It involves order and chaos and the attempt to reach harmony; with one hand, the act of exploring, with the other hand, grasping.

 Often, I start with a simple question or an idea, which may introduce a limitation.

 Problem is explored and expressed through the physical body.